Last Updated July 3, 2020

 While keeping health and safety top of mind, we are working hard to gather new information daily from partners and officials on the current state of travel.
 We are committed to keeping our visitors updated as new information becomes available.
 Please check this page frequently for updates.

-Depending on your unique circumstances, you may choose to delay or cancel your plans.
-If you do decide to travel, be sure to practice precautions to prevent getting and spreading COVID-19 and other respiratory diseases during travel.
+If you decide to travel, be sure to practice precautions to prevent getting and spreading COVID-19 and other respiratory diseases during travel.
 For the most up-to-date COVID-19 travel information, visit CDC COVID-19 Travel page.

 Each country or area may have different levels of risk.
 These risk levels may change as the COVID-19 event evolves internationally.